sportdogfood/ringstatus/docs/wec_remaining_work_contract_2026-06-04.md

 Rules:

 - Count math only.
+- Each item has a multiplier.
+- Wildcard is total scoped horse count.
+- Per-horse quantity/count source comes from the waves table.
-- Needed equals source `per_horse` times current scoped horse count.
+- Needed equals item multiplier times current scoped horse count.
+- Horse count can change and therefore needed can change.
+- Packed total does not change only because needed changes.
 - Does not track named horse packed states.
 - Packed is normal quantity progress against needed.
+- Link/state rows and logs use the current calculated needed quantity.
+- Packing actions use the same debit/credit log pattern as `quantity`.
+- Reversals write the opposite debit/credit.
+- Special exception/list states must be supported, including `unresolved`, `purchase_onsite`, and `packed_max`.

 Still needed: